mpv-player/mpv/DOCS/man/vf.rst

     wrapper, which gives you access to most of libavfilter's filters.
 This includes all filters that have been ported from MPlayer to libavfilter.

+    Most filters are deprecated in some ways, unless they're only available in mpv (such as filters which deal with mpv specifics, or which are implemented in mpv only).

 Video filters are managed in lists.
 There are a few commands to manage the filter list.